DaveOps83/terraform-poc/README.md

 ` ./wrapper.sh apply dcproxy dev`

-####Terraform apply command
+####Supported Terraform commands

+**apply**

-Applies changes to the target infrastructure.
+Applies configuration changes to the target environment.
 Find out more here https://www.terraform.io/docs/commands/apply.html

-` ./wrapper.sh apply dcproxy dev`
+` ./wrapper.sh apply dcproxy dev` - Applies the changes contained in the dcproxy configuration to the dev environment.

-####Terraform destroy command
+**destroy**

-Destroys the target infrastructure.
+Destroys the managed infrastructure in the target environment.
 Find out more here https://www.terraform.io/docs/commands/destroy.html

-` ./wrapper.sh destroy cloudtrail qa`
+` ./wrapper.sh destroy cloudtrail qa` - Destroys the infrastructure defined in the cloudtrail configuration in the QA environment.

+**plan**

+Generates an execution plan of the changes that will be made to the target environment when the apply command is issued.
+Find out more here https://www.terraform.io/docs/commands/plan.html

+` ./wrapper.sh plan dcproxy prod` - Generates an execution plan for making the changes contained in the dcproxy configuration to the Production environment.

+**get**

+Updates the Terraform modules for given configuration.
+Find out more here https://www.terraform.io/docs/commands/get.html

+` ./wrapper.sh get dcproxy dev` - Updates the Terraform modules for the dcproxy configuration while working on the dev environment.

+**taint**

+Marks a resource as tainted so that it destroyed the next time the appy command is issued.
+Find out more here https://www.terraform.io/docs/commands/taint.html

+` ./wrapper.sh taint dcproxy dev vpc` - taints all the resources in the VPC module for the dev environment.
+` ./wrapper.sh taint dcproxy dev vpc internet_gateway` - taints the internet_gateway resource in the VPC module for the dev. environment

+**output**

+Displays all the output variables for the specified target configuration and environment.
+Find out more here https://www.terraform.io/docs/commands/output.html

+` ./wrapper.sh output cloudtrail prod` - Outputs the details of the cloudtrail configuration in the Production environment.

+**show**

+Prints out a human readable version of the state file for the target environment and configuration.
+Find out more here https://www.terraform.io/docs/commands/show.html

+` ./wrapper.sh show dcproxy uat` - Prints out the state file for the dcproxy configuration in the UAT environment.